StellarSt0rm/scratchclientImproved/docs/reference/User.md

 ###`#!python delete_comment(comment_id)` { #delete_comment data-toc-label="delete_comment" }

 Deletes a comment on the user's profile with the specified `#!python comment_id`.
 You must be logged in, and be the owner of the profile, for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **comment_id** (`#!python int`) - The ID of the comment to be deleted.

+**RETURNS** - `#!python int`

 ###`#!python report_comment(comment_id)` { #report_comment data-toc-label="report_comment" }

 Reports a comment on the user's profile with the specified `#!python comment_id`.
 You must be logged in for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **comment_id** (`#!python int`) - The ID of the comment to be reported.

+**RETURNS** - `#!python int`

 ###`#!python report(field)` { #report data-toc-label="report" }

 Reports the user for the reason specified in the `#!python field` parameter.
 You must be logged in for this to not throw an error.
+Returns an HTTP status code.

 **PARAMETERS**

 - **field** (`#!python Literal["username"] | Literal["icon"] | Literal["description"] | Literal["working_on"]`) - The section of the user's profile that you are reporting them for.
 A value of `#!python "username"` represents the user's username, a value of `#!python "icon"` represents the user's avatar, a value of `#!python "description"` represents the "About Me" section of the user's profile, and a value of `#!python "working_on"` represents the "What I'm Working On" section of the user's profile.

+**RETURNS** - `#!python int`

 **Example**
 ```python